 Jonathan Irvin – Chief of Athletics – Jonathan has been the festival chairman and heavy athletic director for the Iron Thistle Scottish Heritage Festival and Highland Games since its inception over ten years ago, as well as a trustee for USCO.
 He does a fantastic job of facilitating ideas & keeping us focused on moving forward.

 Stephen McCauley – Chief Clan Officer -Stephen is Clan Johnstone, Murray, Scott and MacGregor.
 The McCauley name is of Scottish origin but was given to his family by a Indian agent in the late 1800’s.
 He recently visited his homeland of Dumfries and Galloway.
 His wife found his 3 times great grandmother’s tombstone in Lochmaben, a very moving moment of their trip.
 He actually loves haggis, not on a dare.

 Stephen is a historian, including his Native American heritage and holds a degree in General Science.
 He is a carpenter, husband, and father of five.

-Tracy Sinclair – Chief Development Officer – Tracy “accidentally” married Paul Sinclair before she really understood what she was getting into with this Scottish business, but now she’s an invaluable asset to USCO, the Iron Thistle, and Scotfest.
+Tracy Sinclair – Trustee – Tracy “accidentally” married Paul Sinclair before she really understood what she was getting into with this Scottish business, but now she’s an invaluable asset to USCO, the Iron Thistle, and Scotfest.
 Paul may be the piping director for the Iron Thistle and Scotfest, but we know who the real boss is!

 Heather Robertson– Trustee – Heather has always had an appreciation of men in kilts & then I married one!
 She is the wife of Jack Robertson for 24 years & a mom of 3 grown kids.
 She always thought she was just German & Irish but it turns out she is also a Scot (much to her husband’s relief).
 She is a photographer, animal lover, and mother of chickens.
 She love building & refinishing furniture…sawdust is Heather’s glitter!